by Michelle

 Disclaimer: The self-editing checklists in this document were initially generated with the assistance of Claude, an AI language model developed by Anthropic.
 However, the content has been thoroughly reviewed, edited, and adapted by the author to ensure its accuracy, relevance, and usefulness for the intended audience.
 While AI tools can provide helpful suggestions and insights, the final content is the result of human expertise and judgment.
 The use of AI on posts on this website will always include a disclaimer.

 Tell the Trees is supported by its readers.
 When you make a purchase using links on this site, it may result in affiliate commission.
-Thank you for supporting me!
+Please visit my affiliate disclosure page for more information.

 Let's Discuss It